 “Oh dear”, she said.
 “I have been turned into a frog!
 I find myself here in this strange environment, and I don’t know what will become of me!
 How shall I survive like this?”

 This seemed like a dream come true.
 I pictured it: Just one gentle kiss and suddenly in my arms there would be a nubile young maiden.
 A beautiful princess; alone, lost, nude and shivering with cold.
 Naturally the gentlemanly thing to do would be to take her in.
 Offer the hospitality of my home.
-And bed.
 And naturally, she would be grateful.
 Naturally.